-This year we designed a new flexible and powerful 4-wheel omnidirectional robot which is shown in figure 1.
+We designed a flexible and powerful 4-wheel omnidirectional robot which is shown in figure 1.
 The design major features are smaller dimensions, less shaking.
 Motors are MAXON EC 200watt brushless motors for increasing the speed.
 The four-wheel drive robot can move at any direction and at any moment.
-The new omnidirectional wheels and platform shows more efficiency despite simplicity.
-Also a modified version of our last year kicker was redesigned a new multi power kicker for efficient cheap kicks and pass.
+Nothing has changed towards last year, other than we designed a new powerful ball handling which is shown in figure 1.

-Main processor is Lenovo X200 notebook PC and electronic equipments are developed ARM Cortex M3[®] -LPC1768 microcontrollers with high speed CAN-bus, each robot was equipped with two UI-2210-C cameras with USB communication protocol one in front and one on the top.
-Other electronic devices like Li-Polymer Batteries, Infra Sensors are the same as last year [1].
+Main processor is Lenovo X200 notebook PC and electronic equipments are developed ARM Cortex M3® -LPC1768 microcontrollers with high speed CAN-bus, each robot was equipped with two UI-2210-C cameras with USB communication protocol one in front and one on the top [1].